tarek-kerbedj/Qwant-images-scrapy/README.md

 # Qwant images scraper
-## this scrapy bot  allows you to download images from Qwant search engine by providing keywords
+## this scrapy bot  allows you to download images from Qwant search engine by providing search keywords
+## It now has a GUI to make the process easier

 ## requirments
 - Install scrapy